mailbyms/docker-openvpn/README.md

 * Proper PKI support integrated into image
 * OpenVPN config files, PKI keys and certs are stored on a storage volume for re-use across containers
-* Addition of tls-auth for HMAC security
+* Addition of tls-crypt for HMAC security

 ## Originally Tested On